 Given the way Bitcoin’s price has skyrocketed over the past year, it is very difficult to discern the fundamentals that can help us figure out its inherent value.
-As a matter of fact, when I started researching this article, the price of a single Bitcoin was around $12,000, 2 days and half an article later, the price of the same Bitcoin stand at $17,500 $ and now the price is $13,500.
+As a matter of fact, when I started researching this article, the price of a single Bitcoin was around $12,000, 2 days and half an article later, the price of the same Bitcoin stand at $17,500 $ and now when I am updating this article the price is $9,482.
 Furthermore, the way Bitcoin has been breaking through all previous expectations has rendered any attempt at using technical analysis to make Bitcoin price predictions for 2018 irrelevant.
 Nevertheless, there are a few factors that should affect the cryptocurrency’s price going forward:

 1.Rate of adoption: Metcalfe’s law states that the value of a network increases as the number of users on said network increases, and this is somewhat applicable to Bitcoin as well.